lsc-sde/lsc-sde/docs/Developer-Guide/Custom-Resources/AnalyticsDataSources.md

     name: pvc-782b4a1f07234229980f75f2f651412a
 ```

-Once an AnalyticsWorkspaceDataSource is defined, it can be linked to an [AnalyticsWorkspace](./AnalyticsWorkspaces.md) via an [AnalyticsWorkspaceDataBinding](./AnalyticsWorkspaceDataBindings.md).
-This can then make it
+Once an AnalyticsDataSource is defined, it can be linked to an [AnalyticsWorkspace](./AnalyticsWorkspaces.md) via an [AnalyticsDataSourceBinding](./AnalyticsDataSourceBindings.md).
+This can then make it available to the workspace